SteeltoeOSS/Documentation/README.md

     - /all: this holds generated API docs from doc-comments in source code
   - /v3: version 3 documentation
     - /all: this holds generated API docs from doc-comments in source code
+  - /v4: version 4 documentation
+    - /all: this holds generated API docs from doc-comments in source code
 - /articles: holds the markdown for blog posts
 - /images: the images
 - /template/steeltoe: odd files that overwrite the default DocFX theme